-Accretion expenses on the convertible loan for the first half of 2013 amounted to \$ Nil which compared to \$ 45,529 for the corresponding period of 2012.
+Accretion expenses on the convertible loan for the first nine months of 2013 amounted to \$ Nil which compared to \$ 45,529 for the corresponding period of 2012.
 The accretion charge arose in 2012 as the carrying value of the convertible loan was less than its face value due to it being a convertible loan with the discount being accreted over the term of the loan.
 The convertible loan was repaid in June 2012.
-Loan interest and bank charges for the first half of 2013 amounted to \$ 22,668 compared to \$ 51,401 for the corresponding period of 2012.
-The higher level of loan interest and fees in 2012 mainly reflects the inclusion of interest on the convertible loan in the first half of 2012 which was repaid in June 2012.
+Loan interest and bank charges for 2013 amounted to \$ 31,343 compared to \$ 63,554 for the corresponding period of 2012.
+The higher level of loan interest and fees in 2012 mainly reflects the inclusion of interest on the convertible loan in the first half of 2012.

-This has resulted in General administrative expenses totalling \$ 591,780 and \$ 866,960 for the respective periods.
+This has resulted in General administrative expenses totalling \$853,969 and \$1,241,038 for the respective periods.